 Division of Chemical, Bioengineering, Environmental and Transport Systems

-Fluid Dynamics Research at the International Space Station to Benefit Life on Earth (NSF-ISS)
+Transport Phenomena Research at the International Space Station to Benefit Life on Earth

 Important Information for Proposers

-The Division of Chemical, Bioengineering and Environmental Transport (CBET) in the Engineering Directorate of the National Science Foundation (NSF) is partnering with The Center for the Advancement of Science in Space (CASIS) to solicit research projects in the general field of fluid dynamics that can utilize the International Space Station (ISS) National Lab to conduct research that will benefit life on Earth.
-U.S. entities including academic investigators, non-profit independent research labs and academic-commercial teams are eligible to apply.
+The Division of Chemical, Bioengineering and Environmental Transport (CBET) in the Engineering Directorate of the National Science Foundation (NSF) is partnering with The Center for the Advancement of Science in Space (CASIS) to solicit research projects in the general field of fluid dynamics, particulate and multiphase processes, combustion and fire systems, and thermal transport processes that can utilize the International Space Station (ISS) National Lab to conduct research that will benefit life on Earth.
+U.S. entities including academic investigators, non-profit independent research laboratories and academic-commercial teams are eligible to apply.